softica-dk/kubernetes-catas/exercises/03 - Deployment/01 - deployment.md

         ports:
         - containerPort: 80
 ```
 > Notice the labels.
-These are used to pair the replicaset created by the deployment, and managed pods
+These are used to pair the replicaset created by the deployment, and managed pods.

 Lets deploy it, and see what happens
 ```